Kelly Ripa Licks Whipped Cream Off A Man’s Head During ‘Wild’ Commercial Break

 This was not the only birthday fun the morning show co-hosts had today.
 Kelly was also treated to a dressing room full of balloons from Ryan to celebrate her special day.

 Kelly’s husband Mark Consuelos also spoiled the birthday girl on her big day.
-Not only did he curate a sweet Instagram post for his wife of 23 years, but also filled their home with over $3,000 worth of gorgeous gardenia flowers, which Kelly made sure to show off on her Instagram stories.
+Not only did he curate a sweet Instagram post for his wife of 23 years, but he also filled their home with more than $3,000 worth of gorgeous gardenia flowers, which Kelly made sure to show off on her Instagram stories.